 Rape winter stem weevil is an occasional pest of oilseed rape.
-It first came to attention in 1982, following severe infestations in eastern and southeastern England (especially Lincolnshire and Cambridgeshire).
+It first came to attention in 1982, following severe infestations in East and South East England (especially Lincolnshire and Cambridgeshire).
 The pest has since spread to other areas.
 Most damage is caused by the larvae feeding within stems; adult feeding is not considered important.